 The good, the bad & the ugly

-There are other reported benefits to being ketogenic that take place inside your body, ones you can't see.
-I liked the idea that I was potentially boosting my mitochondrial function and lowering inflammation.
+There are some reported benefits to being ketogenic that take place inside your body, ones you can't see.
+I obviously liked the idea that I was potentially boosting my mitochondrial function and lowering inflammation.

 My immune system appeared to be more resilient too.
-I have no actual evidence of this.
-I only mention it because I don’t remember getting ill in my keto years.
+I have no actual biological evidence of this.
+I only mention it because I don’t remember getting ill during my keto years.

 However, my physical fitness saw no significant gains despite my love of working out.
 I just seemed to plateau, although there’s no real way of knowing if this was because of ketosis.
 Maybe I got too comfortable with my usual gym routines.

-One thing I missed majorly were the huge amounts of vegetables I used to eat.
-Don’t get me wrong - I ate greens while maintaining ketosis, but vegetables still contain carbs, particularly colourful ones, so if I ate too many then I’d risk getting kicked out of ketosis.
+One thing I missed majorly were the huge plates of vegetables I used to eat alongside my protein.
+Don’t get me wrong - I ate plenty of greens while maintaining ketosis, but vegetables still contain carbs, more so in colourful veg (e.g. tomatoes, aubergines and bell peppers), so if I ate too many of those then I’d risk getting kicked out of ketosis.

 Coincidentally, for about three of my four years in ketosis, I dealt with a stubborn and upsetting skin condition.

 It was an irritating, burning, inflamed and dry skin rash across may face called perioral dermatitis.
 It got so painful sometimes that I would cry about it at weekends when I wasn’t at work and felt I could hide indoors without make-up on.